Dingfelder: Engines

-In addition to their present staff, the Maxlmotor makers, Detroit, have engaged the services of a celebrated Detroit automobile designer whose cars are being turned out at the rate of over 800 weekly.
-This engineer has worked a number of years in Europe at the plants where the foremost light engines of the world are built.
+In addition to their present staff, the Maxlmotor makers, Detroit, have engaged the services of a Detroit automobile designer whose cars are being turned out at the rate of over 800 weekly.
 He is co-operating with the Maximotor designer, Mr. Dingfelder.
 Among the recent purchasers of Maximotor engines is Mr. Lewis Matthews, official and part owner of the Malleable Stove Works of South Bend, Ind., who has now resigned to invest in an aviation enterprise.

 Boats

 While the car business did not survive into 1904, Max Dingfelder did better with boats, and won a big race that was sponsored by the Detroit Yacht Club in 1906 with his auto boat "999".

 The Dingfelder Motor Co exhibited a six-cylinder 60 horsepower, a four-cylinder, 30-40 and a two-cylinder 15-20 at the 1908 Detroit motor show.